-- Performing oral sex on an HIV-infected man, with ejaculation, is the riskiest oral sex activity.
+- Performing oral sex on an HIV-infected man, with ejaculation in the mouth, is the riskiest oral sex activity.

-- Factors that may increase the risk of HIV transmission through oral sex are oral ulcers, bleeding gums, genital sores, and the presence of other sexually transmitted infections.
+- Factors that may increase the risk of HIV transmission through oral sex are oral ulcers, bleeding gums, genital sores, and the presence of other sexually transmitted diseases.

 Oral sex involves giving or receiving oral stimulation (i.e., sucking or licking) to the penis (fellatio), the vagina (cunnilingus), or the anus (anilingus).
 HIV can be transmitted during any of these activities, but the risk is much less than that from anal or vaginal sex.
 Receiving fellatio, giving or receiving cunnilingus, and giving or receiving anilingus carry little to no risk.
-The highest oral sex risk is to individuals performing fellatio on an HIV-infected man, with ejaculation.1,2
+The highest oral sex risk is to individuals performing fellatio on an HIV-infected man, with ejaculation in the mouth.1,2

 Risk of HIV

 Even though oral sex carries a lower risk of HIV transmission than other sexual activities, the risk is not zero.
-It's hard to measure the exact risk because most people who practice oral sex also practice other forms of sex during the same encounter.
+It is difficult to measure the exact risk because people who practice oral sex may also practice other forms of sex during the same encounter.
 When transmission occurs, it may be the result of oral sex or other, riskier sexual activities, such as anal or vaginal sex.

 If the person receiving oral sex has HIV, their blood, semen, pre-seminal fluid, or vaginal fluid may contain the virus.
 If the person performing oral sex has HIV, blood from their mouth may enter the body of the person receiving oral sex through the lining of the urethra (the opening at the tip of the penis), vagina, cervix, or anus, or through cuts and sores.

-Several factors may increase the risk of HIV transmission through oral sex, including oral ulcers, bleeding gums, genital sores, and the presence of other sexually transmitted infections (STIs).
+Several factors may increase the risk of HIV transmission through oral sex, including oral ulcers, bleeding gums, genital sores, and the presence of other sexually transmitted diseases (STDs).

 Risk of Other Infections